|

 noodles in hot water for 20 minutes, then drain.

-wok, and add the oil.
-Cook the pork mixture over a high
+- Heat wok, and add oil.
+Cook pork mixture over a high heat for 2 minutes, stirring occasionally.
+Add spring onions and cook for a minute more.

 - Add chicken stock, bring to a boil.
 Reduce heat